Understanding the Limits of Insight in Therapy

 The Insight Trap

 Insight is valuable.
-Understanding why we struggle the way we do reduces shame, builds self-compassion, and creates a foundation for change.
-None of that is nothing.
+Understanding why we struggle reduces shame, builds self-compassion, and creates a foundation for change.
+None of that is insignificant.

-But insight and change are not the same thing — and in my experience, they're not even reliably sequential.
+However, insight and change are not the same.
+In my experience, they are not even reliably sequential.
 Understanding a problem doesn't automatically dissolve it.
 Knowing that your anxiety is maintained by reassurance-seeking doesn't make the urge to seek reassurance disappear.
 Being able to articulate exactly why you avoid intimacy doesn't make intimacy less frightening.

 The map is not the territory.
-And no matter how detailed the map becomes, it doesn't move you through the landscape.
+No matter how detailed the map becomes, it doesn't move you through the landscape.

 When Understanding Becomes a Defence